Yoast/wordpress-seo/readme.txt

 	* Fixes a bug where text inside a [caption] shortcode wouldn't be removed correctly in auto generated meta descriptions, props [Kevin Lisota](https://github.com/kevinlisota)
 	* Fixes a bug where a message to add headings to the text would only be shown if a keyword was set.
 	* Fixes a bug where a message to add links to the text would only be shown if a keyword was set.
-	* Fixes a compatibility issues with plugins that included mootools or prototypejs.
+	* Fixes compatibility issues with plugins that included mootools or prototypejs.
 	* Fixes a bug where the 404 page didn't correctly have a noindex and a nofollow set.
 	* Fixes a bug where internal taxonomies would be shown in the sitemap exlusion settings.
 	* Fixes a bug in the activation and deactivation where we would execute our code for every network, props [Felix Arntz](https://github.com/felixarntz).
 	* Fixes a bug where the primary category wasn't taken into account when calling `get_permalink` on the frontend.
 	* Fixes a compatibility issue with MultilingualPress, props [Thorsten Frommen](https://github.com/tfrommen).
-	* Fixes a compatibility issue with Easing Slider.
+	* Fixes compatibility issues with Easing Slider and WooCommerce Variation Swatches and Photos.
-	* Fixes a bug where a JavaScript template wasn't included when the dependant JavaScript was, props [Darren Ethier](https://github.com/nerrad).
+	* Fixes a bug where a JavaScript template wasn't included when the dependent JavaScript was, props [Darren Ethier](https://github.com/nerrad).
 	* Fixes a bug where the descriptions for removing the stopwords and the ?replytocom were merged.
 	* Fixes a bug where the recommended Facebook image dimensions weren't the same as the Facebook documentation.
 	* Fixes a bug where the dashboard widget wasn't cached correctly, props [Marko Heijnen](https://github.com/markoheijnen)